This is the second lesson in your Introduction to Ghost Hunting course. (The first lesson was Ghost Hunting Preparations.)

 (Later in this lesson, you’ll learn more about that research.)

 The week before Halloween, almost every newspaper and news show runs a story related to a local, haunted place.
-You’ll have several opportunities to learn about haunted places.

 Take notes.
 Then, ask your friends if they’ve seen or heard the story, and if it’s true.

-More Halloween News Stories
+More Halloween news stories

 This means they reported on a different site last year, and the year before that, and so on.

-A little research could turn up many local haunts.
+So, a little research could turn up many local haunts.

 Sometimes, magazines, newspapers, and news shows have online archives.